belu/microquark/docs/CONTRIBUTIONS.md

 During the development of this project there were some interactions with different Open Source projects.
-Was it a bug that was found or a feature/pull request that was opened.
+Was it a bug that was found, or a feature/pull request that was opened.

 ### MicroStream